The127/Eternity/README.md

 -
 #Java
-The java programming part can be as easy as to write the following code:
+The java programming part can be as easy as to create a java project, incluse the eternity engine and luaj.jar.
+Then write the following code:

 	import java.io.IOException;